MdSiamAnsary/SportsCorner/README.md

 ### Display of League tables with information

 - **Home page** After log in, user goes to home page.
-In the home page, the top four teams of the current league table of five leagues are displayed.
+In the home page, the top four teams of the current league tables of five leagues are displayed.
 - **Individual League pages** For each of the five leagues, there are individual webpages.
 In each of them, current full league table is shown with the information about qualifying for UEFA Champions League and rules of promotion and relegation.

 ### Navigation and Logging out